 Boris Pergamenshikov Prize 2022

-The competition for the next Boris Pergamenshikov Prize will take place between 9 and 11 November 2022.
+The competition for the next Boris Pergamenshikov Prize will take place on 10 and 11 November 2022.

 The competition is open to chamber music ensembles from any music college in Germany, Switzerland and Austria, with formations ranging from trio to nonet.
 At least one member of the ensemble should be a cellist.